BioOmics/iSeq/README.md

 Download speed limit (MB/s) (default: 1000 MB/s) for `Wget`, `AXEL` and `Aspera`.

+### 12 -k, --skip-md5

+Starting from v1.9.2, you can choose to skip the MD5 file integrity check.
+If you want to perform the MD5 check again after skipping it, simply remove the `-k` parameter and run the same command.

 ## Output

 - If the query accession in **SRA/ENA/DDBJ/GEO** database, the following files will be generated: